Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 “Ooh,” Terra said.

-Hyren was still trying to think of a snarky reply, when Terra said, “How do you think we get out of here?
+He was broken out of his thoughts by Terra saying, “How do you think we can get out of here?
 And where are we?”
 She looked up and around.

-Hyren knew she had a point—he shouldn’t waste his time or energy arguing when there was an important task at hand.
-The room was so large that the fire mote’s glow didn’t reach the ceiling or walls, leaving the three of them in a tiny island of light amidst darkness so oppressive Hyren could almost taste it.
-Involuntarily, a shudder ran up his spine.
-He didn’t like feeling so small, so insignificant—so powerless.
+The fire mote’s glow didn’t reach any ceiling or walls, leaving the three of them in a tiny island of light amidst darkness so oppressive Hyren could almost taste it.
 “What did you say this place was?” he asked.
-“It feels like some kind of tomb.”

 “I’m not entirely sure,” Terra said.
-She unrolled the map.
 “I got this old map from the marketplace in Sakhmet.
 The lady who sold it to me told me that it would lead me to the ‘last bastion of the Alxuin Dynasty’.
 Which is… here, I guess.”

 “’Last bastion’, huh?”
 Hyren asked.
 “Sounds like things didn’t really work out for the Alxuin.”
 A chill ran up his spine.
 He’d heard there were plenty of ghosts roaming Neopia, and he didn’t care to find out if that was true.